TLS Courses

 LA 958 Law as a Vocation - 1 Hour

 This course explores the foundations of the lawyer's calling.
-Participants will discuss the foundations of the idea of "professionalism," the religious roots of the idea of "calling" in the context of ordinary work outside the local congregation, and the implications for these ideas on a philosophy of lawyering.
-The course will also address the practical consequences of the fundamental view of the lawyer's vocation.
+Participants discuss the foundations of the idea of "professionalism", the religious roots of the idea of "calling" in the context of ordinary work outside the local congregation, and the implications for these ideas on a philosophy of lawyering.
+The course also addresses the practical consequences of the fundamental view of the lawyer's vocation.
 Delivery mode: Traditional Juris Doctor.

 LA 959g Trinity Mediation Clinic - 2 Hours

-This clinical course operates in conjunction with the Orange County Superior Court and Waymakers.
-It is designed to give students hands-on experience providing mediation services to the disputants and operates under the direction of a Trinity Law School professor who is a professional mediator and licensed attorney.
-As mediators, the students act as third-party neutrals to help the litigants facilitate a resolution of their pending lawsuits.
-This clinic equips students who may be interested in entering the field of alternative dispute resolution or those who would like to integrate peacemaking principles intp their own legal practice.
-Course meets practical skills requirement.
-Prerequisite: LA675a.
+This clinic operates in conjunction with the Orange County Superior Court and Waymakers OC.
+Students have hands-on experience providing mediation services to disputants while operating under the direction of a professor who is both a mediator and licensed attorney.
+As mediators, the students act as third-party neutrals to help litigants facilitate a resolution of their pending lawsuits.
+This clinic equips students interested in entering the field of alternative dispute resolution or those who would like to incorporate peacemaking principles into their own legal practice.
+This clinic is available for in-person or remote students.
+LA 959g meets practical skills requirement.
 Delivery Mode: Traditional Juris Doctor.

 LA 959k Trinity Mobile Legal Clinic - 1 Hour